 If the query in the previous step returns a row, then synchronize the standby database with the primary database.

 Make sure all the logs are transported to the standby server after a final log switch in the primary.

 Start the recovery of the standby database with the NODELAY option.

-Oracle Data Guard Concepts and Administration for information on synchronizing a physical standby database with the primary database
+Oracle Database Backup and Recovery User’s Guide for information on synchronizing a physical standby database with the primary database

 PURGE statement before the upgrade to remove items and their associated objects and to release their storage space.

 All the user recycle bins in the database must be empty before you begin the upgrade process for Oracle Database.
 If you have the SYSDBA privilege, then you can purge all the recycle bins in the entire database by specifying

 RECYCLEBIN.
 Starting with Oracle Database 12c, you can use the new